SpenceKonde/megaTinyCore/ContributionGuidelines.md

 9. Really really ugly #ifdef hell is undesirable. yet often we have no choice; Alternate indentation schemes may be appropriate for this.
 See event.h for one such example.

 ## Things to be aware of when writing PR's

 ### Help us prevent bad code from getting merged
 Do not submit pull requests containing bad code.

+### Do not introduce abominations to the codebase!
+There exist abominations spawned in the very depths of Hell!
+Surprising nobody whose been in the technology field, many of these hellspawned abomainations are - in fact - digital (this makes them much easier to spawn, ya see, so there are way more).
+They often take the form of severely pathological code which taints all that it touches, turning honorable men into lechers, good parents into deadbeats and drunks.
+It causes toxic mold to grow in vents, and man-eating tigers to emerge from closets.
+These abombinations are not under any circumstance be introduced into the codebase.
+This list will be added to as more tiger attacks upon deadbeat, drunken parents with toxic mold in their HVAC systems are reported.

+#### `if(true == (SOME_REG & SOME_FEATURE_bm)`
+**THIS ONLY WORKS IF SOME_FEATURE_bm = 0x01**

+Imagine if register holds 0x10, and SOME_FEATURE_bm is 0x10.
+So that becomes

+`if (true == 0x10)`

+Obviously the author was imagining the comparioson happening as a boolean - 0x10 evaluates to true when we need a boolean, so true == true great right?
+Except that C has type *promotion*, not *demotion*.
+The bool gets promoted to the same size data type (here a byte), takes the value 1.
+0x01 != 0x10, so the if statement will never run

+But it looks like it works as long as the bitwise and is non-zero.
+There's no reason to do this, it's harder to read and it's usually a bug.

 ### Avoid common mistakes
 * macro definitions must have parentheses around the value they will take.